January 6, 2019

 - Porgy and Bess opera from San Francisco Opera and EuroArts

-- Mozart Chamber Music from AIX Records with the Dover Quartet + guest artists.
-(This one got an A)
+- Mozart Chamber Music from AIX Records with the Dover Quartet + guest artists

-1. We gave a flare to Vespro della beata vergine, even though it didn't have 96kHz/24-bit sound, because it's the best choral work to come along in HDVD and everything else about it is special.
+- flare Vespro della beata vergine.
+It's the best choral work to come along in HDVD

 Many of these performances and recordings on DVD were lackluster.
 Others probably were improvements over most or all prior recordings because even a DVD reveals a lot about a classical music performance that sound-alone recordings, no matter how good, cannot show.